 Coast Guard repatriates 55 Cubans found at sea near Florida, islands

-Coast Guard crews are encountering more Cuban migrants in the sea than in years past
+Coast Guard crews are encountering more Cuban migrants at sea than in years past

 The Coast Guard repatriated 55 Cuban citizens Tuesday who were found in makeshift vessels near the Florida coast, authorities said.